asamsystems/liveboard/README.md

 LiveBoard™ is a real-time alerts dashboard for Nagios XI / Thruk / Naemon.
 This dashboard will display non-OK states of check results.
 Check out https://asamsystems.com/index.php?option=com_content&view=article&id=1

 LiveBoard is urgency aware.
 Convenient, because urgent problems are always on top.
-You may have several LiveBoards running throughout your organisation there are separate views for each team based on authorisation.
+You may have several LiveBoards running throughout your organisation there are separate role based views for each team.

 The default installation of Nagios XI (as downloaded from nagios.com/downloads/nagios-xi) will meet the requirements needed for LiveBoard to work.
 Download the install script from github.